niklas-w/Molecular-systematics-course/Tutorials/3.ModelSelection/Readme.md

 3      | GTR+G      | 555        | 9962ca78e0bdee4c13544ee243422b2d | EF1a_pos3, Wingless_pos3
 ```

 Here in the result you have 2 sub-blocks.
-In the first one you get some general information about your results as the likelihood of the scheme choosed as the best, or number of parameters or ....
+In the first one you get some general information about your results as the likelihood of the scheme chosen as the best, or number of parameters or ....
 Then you can see the subsets chosen as the best scheme for partitioning. *Were you correct in your guess?*

 Next you see different blocks which can be used for running different programs.
 Here we are going to use the block for MrBayes first.
 You should be able to find it easily in your text editor.
 It should be similar to this: